 Due to limitations with the QuickBooks API, not all reports can be sorted.
 Some reports (like the “Profit and Loss”) support only 1 sort.

-This error is coming up on my QuickBooks import (from a report, with “All Dates” selected).
+This error appears during my QuickBooks import (from a report with “All Dates” selected).
 What do I do?

-Due to limitations with the QuickBooks Report API, whenever you exceed the maximum range of cells limit of 400,000 (4 Lakh) for the API response, you will get this message (see additional information here).
+Due to limitations in the QuickBooks Report API, when you exceed the maximum cell count limit of 400,000 (4 Lakh) in the API response, you will receive this message (see additional information here).